An inexact variable metric proximal linearization method for composite optimization on manifolds: Riemannian inexact VMPL method

-To analyze the iteration complexity of Algorithm \ref{iRVM}, we need the following assumption, which is rather mild and trivially holds if the manifold $\mathcal{M}$ is compact.
-Such an assumption is common in the literature on manifold optimization; see Huang and Wei \cite{Huang2022a,Huang2023}. \begin{assumption} The restricted level set $\mathcal{L}_{\Theta}(x^0):=\{x\in\mathcal{M}\ |\ \Theta(x)\le\Theta(x^0)\}$ is bounded. \end{assumption} \begin{proposition} Under Assumption \ref{ass1}, the following assertions hold. \begin{itemize} \item[(i)] The sequence $\{x^k\}_{k\in \mathbb{N}}$ is bounded, so its cluster point set, denoted by $\Omega(x^0)$, is nonempty.
+In the next two sections, we establish the iteration complexity for Algorithm \ref{iRVM} and analyze the full convergence of its iterate sequence under the following assumption: \begin{assumption} The sequence $\{x^k\}_{k\in \mathbb{N}}\subset\mathcal{M}$ is bounded, so the closedness of $\mathcal{M}$ implies the existence of a compact set $\varLambda_0\subset\mathcal{M}$ such that $\{x^k\}_{k\in \mathbb{N}}\subset\varLambda_0$. \end{assumption} Assumption \ref{ass1} is rather mild and automatically holds if the manifold $\mathcal{M}$ is compact.
+It is implied by the boundedness on the level set $\{x\in\mathcal{M}\ |\ \Theta(x)\le\Theta(x^0)\}$, a common assumption in the literature on manifold optimization (see, e.g., \cite{Huang2022a,Huang2023}). \begin{proposition} Under Assumption \ref{ass1}, the following assertions hold. \begin{description}